kitague/PresidentModiboKeita/README.md

 #PresidentModiboKeita
-This is brief profile of First President of Republic of Mali on working progress
+This is a  brief profile of  the First President of Republic of Mali I will be updating ofte it work on  progress